jsharpna/AML/README.md

 ## Syllabus

 You should read this syllabus as a list of topics that will take on average 30 minutes to go over, and some topics are dependent on other topics.
+The only rule for going through this material is that you must complete the dependencies before you go over a given topic.
+In this way the course forms a directed acyclic graph (DAG) and we will visit each vertex in an ordering that is consistent with the DAG structure.
+The format of the syllabus is the following:

+topic: dependency 1, dependency 2, ...
+- description
+- subtopics
+- references